yingweiwo

 Absorption, Distribution and Excretion

-The approximate oral bioavailability of adefovir from HEPSERA is 59%.
-When a single oral 10 mg dose is given to chronic hepatitis B patients, the peak plasma concentration (Cmax) of adefovir was 18.4 ± 6.26 ng/mL.
-This occurred between 0.58 - 4 hours post dose (Tmax).
-The adefovir area under the plasma concentration-time curve (AUC0–∞) was 220 ± 70.0 ng∙h/mL.
-Food does not affect the exposure of adeforvir.
+The oral bioavailability of adefovir in HEPSERA formulations is approximately 59%.
+In patients with chronic hepatitis B, after a single oral dose of 10 mg adefovir, the peak plasma concentration (Cmax) was 18.4 ± 6.26 ng/mL, and the time to peak concentration (Tmax) ranged from 0.58 to 4 hours post-dose.
+The area under the plasma concentration-time curve (AUC0–∞) for adefovir was 220 ± 70.0 ng∙h/mL.
+Food does not affect adefovir exposure.
+Adefovir is primarily excreted via glomerular filtration and active tubular secretion through the kidneys.

-Following oral administration, adefovir dipivoxil is rapidly converted to adefovir.
-45% of the dose is recovered as adefovir in the urine over 24 hours at steady state following 10 mg oral doses.
-Adefovir is not a substrate of the cytochrome P450 enzymes.
+After oral administration, adefovir dipivoxil is rapidly converted to adefovir.
+Following oral administration of 10 mg, under steady-state conditions, 45% of the dose is recovered in the urine and excreted as adefovir within 24 hours.
+Adefovir is not a substrate of cytochrome P450 enzymes.

 Biological Half-Life

-Plasma adefovir concentrations declined in a biexponential manner with a terminal elimination half-life of 7.48 ± 1.65 hours.
+Plasma adefovir concentration exhibits a biexponential decay, with a terminal elimination half-life of 7.48 ± 1.65 hours.

 Toxicity/Toxicokinetics